How to Apply

 - All transcripts from any academic or professional coursework, including coursework

-that may be in-progress.
-All prerequisite coursework must be completed and published
+that may be in-progress or planned.
+All prerequisite coursework must be completed

-to an official transcript by the application deadline of September 1.
-If your coursework
+and published to an official transcript by the application deadline of September 1.

-does not meet the published standards, please plan on applying when the requirements
+information found at CASPA's website.
+If your coursework does not meet the published standards, please plan on applying

-is completed.
-Consequently, applicants will need to send updated transcript(s) verifying
+once the prerequisite is completed.
+Consequently, applicants will need to send updated

-the completion of previously in-progress prerequisite coursework (postmarked by September
+transcript(s) verifying the completion of previously in-progress prerequisite coursework

 - The UND DPAS recognizes that some applicants may be taking courses which may be affected by COVID-19 pandemic.
 We strongly encourage a letter grade for all courses.
 However, given this unprecedented event, we will accept S/U courses in prerequisites if that grade was mandated by the school without student choice.
 Our admission process is a holistic review of your application including previous academic performance to determine success.
 Please provide rationale of S/U courses in your CASPA application under the custom questions section.